 After the opening remarks by Mr. Osamu Nagayama, President of Bioindustry Association of Japan, on behalf of the organizers, there were three keynote speeches in English by Mr. Hideki Makihara, Vice Minister of Economy, Trade and Industry, Mr. Yasuhiro Suzuki, Director of Medical Technology, Ministry of Health, Labor and Welfare, Mr. Yuji Kuroiwa, Governor of Kanagawa Prefecture, and Ms. Fumiko Hayashi, Mayor of Yokohama City, followed by congratulatory speeches in English.

 Mr. Hiroto Izumi, Advisor to the Prime Minister, gave a presentation titled "Japan's Innovation Strategy and Bio-Strategy 2019," explaining the position of Bio-Strategy 2019 in the Integrated Innovation Strategy 2019 being promoted by the Council for Science, Technology and Innovation (CSTI) as a command post.
-The strategy's basic concepts include the realization of the three overall goals for 2030: bio-first thinking, bio-community formation, and bio-data drive, as well as the vision of society and market domains.
-He also pointed out the importance of shifting to a strategy to realize the bioeconomy, which will be a key element of a sustainable new socioeconomic system.
+The strategy's basic concepts, such as the realization of the three overall goals for 2030: bio-first thinking, bio-community formation, and bio-data drive, were explained, as well as the social vision and market areas.
+Explanation was given from a variety of perspectives, including the development of a data infrastructure, the formation of a national priesthood center, and the strengthening of R&D and human resource development, pointing out the importance of shifting to a strategy to realize a bioeconomy that will be a key element of a sustainable new socioeconomic system.

-Then, Hiroaki Kitano, President of Sony Computer Science Laboratories, gave a presentation titled "AI-driven Life Sciences" from Paul Workman of The Institute of Cancer Research on the latest thinking and future prospects of AI-driven science, which has been called the fifth science, Paul Workman of The Institute of Cancer Research gave a presentation titled "UK Life Sciences : Innovation and Partnership to Defeat Cancer," introducing various efforts to combat cancer in the UK.
+Then, Hiroaki Kitano, President of Sony Computer Science Laboratories, gave a presentation titled "AI-driven Life Sciences" from Paul Workman of The Institute of Cancer Research on the latest thinking and future prospects of AI-driven science, which is considered the fifth science, Paul Workman of The Institute of Cancer Research gave a presentation titled "UK Life Sciences : Innovation and Partnership to Defeat Cancer," introducing various efforts to combat cancer in the UK.

-Public seminar planned by the Working Group on Drug Discovery Collaboration of the Asian Pharmaceutical Association for Cooperation (APAC)
+Public seminar planned by the APAC Working Group on Drug Discovery Collaboration

-In 2012, the Pharmaceutical Manufacturers Association of Japan (PMAJ) established the Asian Pharmaceutical Alliance Council (APAC) with the mission of "bringing innovative medicines to the people of Asia as quickly as possible.
+In 2012, JPMA established the Asian Pharmaceutical Alliance Council (APAC) with the mission of "bringing innovative medicines to the people of Asia as quickly as possible.
 The Working Group on Drug Discovery Collaboration (WG) is working on four pillars: (1) information sharing, (2) strengthening human networks, (3) improving the capacity of drug discovery researchers, and (4) building a foundation for drug discovery collaboration, with the aim of "promoting open innovation across borders and delivering innovative drugs to people in Asia.
 (3) Enhancement of drug discovery researchers' capabilities, and (4) Establishment of drug discovery collaboration infrastructure.

 Public seminar on "Importance of Public-Private Partnerships (PPP) and Cooperative Research in Non-Competitive Areas in Drug Discovery

-Pharmaceutical Cooperative Seminar on the theme of "The Importance of Public-Private Partnerships (PPP)" and "Cooperative Research in Non-competitive Areas" (BioJapan Day 2)
+JPMA seminar on the theme of "The Importance of Public-Private Partnerships (PPP)" and "Cooperative Research in Non-Competitive Areas" (BioJapan Day 2)

-Panel discussion at the Pharmaceutical Consortium of Japan seminar (BioJapan Day 2)
+Panel discussion at the JPMA seminar (BioJapan Day 2)

-Activities of the Asian Association of Pharmaceutical Associations for Cooperation (APAC) Working Group on Drug Discovery Collaboration using BioJapan
+Activities of the APAC Working Group on Drug Discovery Collaboration using BioJapan

 A visit to the facilities of the University of Tokyo's Industry-University Cooperative Research Promotion Division (on the day before BioJapan)